Hierarchical Long Video Understanding with Audiovisual Entity Cohesion and Agentic Search: Method

-where $\tilde{\mathcal{C}}$, $\tilde{\mathcal{E}}$, $\tilde{\mathcal{S}}$, and $\tilde{\mathcal{G}}$ denote the audiovisual segment-level information, canonical audiovisual entities, scene summaries, and global summary, respectively, as shown in Figure \ref{fig:videographrag}.
-Specifically, speaker diarization is leveraged to maintain consistent speaker identities in audio modality across the entire video.
-Such speaker identities are then fused with visual modality in a local-to-global manner, forming coherent \textit{audiovisual entities} that align speech and visual appearance across the entire video.
-Meanwhile, a LLM-based temporal summarization pipeline merges consecutive semantically related segments into scene-level and global abstractions, providing higher-level contextual anchors for global reasoning.
+where $\tilde{\mathcal{C}}$, $\tilde{\mathcal{E}}$, $\tilde{\mathcal{S}}$, and $\tilde{\mathcal{G}}$ denote segment-level audiovisual information, canonical audiovisual entities, scene summaries, and a global summary, respectively (Fig.~\ref{fig:videographrag}).
+We leverage speaker diarization to maintain consistent speaker identities across the entire video, which are used together with visual information to support robust entity consolidation.
+Meanwhile, a LLM-based temporal abstraction pipeline merges semantically related segments into scene-level and global summaries, providing higher-level anchors for long-range reasoning.

-During inference, we employ an agentic reasoning and retrieval approach that performs \textit{query-dependent adaptive search} over the video indexing $\mathcal{D}$ through a reasoning-driven loop: $\textit{Think} \rightarrow \textit{Act} \rightarrow \textit{Observe}$ (see Figure \ref{fig:videographrag}), following the paradigm introduced in \cite{zhang2025dvd}.
-We introduce a suite of multi-level retrieval tools for querying $\mathcal{D}$.
-Depending on the granularity and complexity of each query, the planner dynamically selects appropriate tools, ranging from global scene browsing, entity querying to local fine-grained search and inspection, to gather the necessary information for accurate response generation.
+During inference, our agent performs \textit{query-dependent adaptive search} over $\mathcal{D}$ via a $\textit{think-act-observe}$ loop (Fig.~\ref{fig:videographrag}), following~\cite{zhang2025dvd}.
+A suite of multi-granularity retrieval tools allows the agent to dynamically navigate at multiple levels, enabling efficient evidence collection and accurate answer generation for diverse query types.